Australian one-dollar note: Printing

 During the note's issue, between its introduction and 1974, the note bore "Commonwealth of Australia" as the identification of country.
 At least 680,000,000 notes were printed in this time period.
 After 1974 and until the dollar coin was introduced in 1984, the note bore "Australia" as its identification of country.
 Around 1,020,000,000 such notes were printed after 1974.

 Design

 The Australian one-dollar note was designed by Gordon Andrews, the design being accepted in April 1964.

 The note features Queen Elizabeth II wearing Garter robes on the obverse with the Australian coat of arms.
 This portrait was based on a photo taken by Douglas Glass.

 The reverse of the note features Aboriginal contemporary art, created by David Malangi.
 The artwork depicts the "mortuary feast" of one of the artist's creation ancestors, Gunmirringu, the great ancestral hunter.
 The Manharrngu people attribute this story as the origin of their mortuary rites.
+The design was used without the artist's knowledge.
+It was acknowledged in 1967 with the release of the banknote, and he was later financially compensated after intervention by the Governor of the Reserve Bank, H. C. Coombs, as well as receiving a specially struck medal.
+The payment by the Reserve Bank to Malangi began issues of Aboriginal copyright in Australia.

 The reverse also includes a selection of rock art.
 For example, the group of four figures in the top right corner is taken from an art work found on Injalak mountain, located near Gunbalanya in West Arnhem Land in the Northern Territory of Australia.